SAE 304 stainless steel

 SAE 304 stainless steel is the most common stainless steel.
-The steel contains both chromium (between 18% and 20%) and nickel (between 8% and 10.5%) metals as the main non-iron constituents.
-It is an austenitic stainless steel.
+It is an alloy of iron, carbon, chromium and nickel.
+It is an austenitic stainless steel, and is therefore not magnetic.
 It is less electrically and thermally conductive than carbon steel.
-It is magnetic, but less magnetic than steel.
 It has a higher corrosion resistance than regular steel and is widely used because of the ease in which it is formed into various shapes.

-The composition was developed by W. H. Hatfield at Firth-Vickers in 1924 and was marketed under the trade name "Staybrite 18/8".
+The composition was developed by W. H. Hatfield at Firth Brown in 1924 and was marketed under the trade name "Staybrite 18/8".

 It is specified by SAE International as part of its SAE steel grades.
 It is also known as: